atsareg/DIRACDocs/source/AdministratorGuide/InstallingDIRACService/index.rst

                             Web_paster : Run           5    30829

 Now the basic services - Configuration and SystemAdministrator - are installed.
-The rest of the installation can proceed using the DIRAC Administrator interface, either command line (CLI) or using Web Portal (eventually, not available yet).
+The rest of the installation can proceed using the DIRAC Administrator interface, either command line (System Administrator Console) or using Web Portal (eventually, not available yet).

 It is also possible to include any number of additional systems, services, agents and databases to be installed by "install_site.sh".